Sensitivity of Halo Shape Measurements: Shapes

 \subsection{Criterion for the shape sensitivity}

-The density gradients are important for the sensitivity of the shape measurement.
-If they are low, the discretisation error may dominate and the shape can no longer be calculated reliably.
+With the explanation above, it becomes clear that the density gradient is a determining factor for the sensitivity of the shape measurement.
+If it is low, the discretisation error may dominate and the shape can no longer be calculated reliably.
 In the case of measuring the shape within ellipsoidal shells, one can calculate the sensitivity as follows.
 The discretisation noise can be estimated as $\sqrt{N_i}$, where $N_i$ is the number of particles in a shell $i$.
 Hence, the relative error is $N_i^{-1/2}$.
 Given the number density of the shell, $n_i$, its error is then $n_i \, N_i^{-1/2}$.
 We can relate this to the density gradient by simply computing the finite difference in the number density of the neighbouring shells.
-Thus, a condition for the shape measurement to be sensitive can be found as:
+Thus, a condition for the shape measurement to be sensitive can be as follows: